-Opinion articles should not be research notes in disguise, with unpublished or original data not reviewed.
-Similarly, the International Journal of Molecular and Physical Gastronomy does not accept articles that tout specific products.
+Viewpoint articles should not be research notes in disguise, with unpublished or original data not reviewed.

+Similarly, Molecular Gastronomy does not accept articles that tout specific products.

 In contrast, the journal does accept manuscripts written:

 - by authors of technical, technological, or scientific journal articles (both the natural and human/social sciences) that explain their findings to a non-specialist audience, - or by people from industry who discuss trends in the fields in which they operate - or by administrators or managers in charge of public policy issues.